Creative impulses for digital applications in art and culture.

-On 1 and 2 June, creative minds from around the world will meet in Vienna for the Creative Days Vienna 2022 again.
+On 1 and 2 June, creative minds from around the world met in Vienna for the Creative Days Vienna 2022.
 In a variety of talks, experiences and networking sessions we offer space for knowledge transfer, cooperation and open discussion and invite curators, researchers, artists and cultural experts to explore the impacts of current technological and social developments on the creative industries and the city.

 Please also contact us, if we can help with our network of experts and cooperation partners.